BretFisher/kubernetes-mastery/slides/k8s/kubenet.md

 ## Kubernetes network model: in practice

-- The nodes we are using have been set up to use [Weave](https://github.com/weaveworks/weave)
+- The nodes we are using have been set up to use kubenet, Calico, or something else

-- We don't endorse Weave in a particular way, it just Works For Us

 - Don't worry about the warning about `kube-proxy` performance